dwarfswaves/dwarfswaves.github.io/index.md

 [Data File](https://github.com/edarragh/edarragh.github.io/blob/main/2_corrected.csv)

 ### Candidate 2
-This candidate appears near the Styx Stream, which has been interpreted as the tidal tail of the disrupting Bo{\"o}tes III dwarf galaxy (Carlin & Sand [2018](https://iopscience.iop.org/article/10.3847/1538-4357/aad8c1)).
+This candidate appears near the Styx Stream, which has been interpreted as the tidal tail of the disrupting Boötes III dwarf galaxy (Carlin & Sand [2018](https://iopscience.iop.org/article/10.3847/1538-4357/aad8c1)).
 However, the average proper motion is inconsistent with the previously measured value for the stream and the stars shown in the color--magnitude diagram are fainter than expected for an object at 45 kpc (Grillmair [2009](https://iopscience.iop.org/article/10.1088/0004-637X/693/2/1118)).

 ![CMD](20_cmd.png)
 <img src="position_all_2.png" width="49%" height="49%"> <img src="proper_motion_all_2.png" width="49%" height="49%">